camunda-community-hub/zeebe-test-container/README.md

 A typical production Zeebe deployment will be a cluster of nodes, some brokers, and possibly some standalone gateways.
 It can be useful to test against such deployments for acceptance or E2E tests.

-While it's not too hard to manually link several containers, it can become tedious and error prone if you want to test many different configurations.
+While it's not too hard to manually link several containers, it can become tedious and error-prone if you want to test many different configurations.
 The cluster API provides you with an easy way to programmatically build Zeebe deployments while minimizing the surface of configuration errors.